jeromerg/NCase/Presentation.md

 Combining Sets
 --------------

-You can also define multiple combinatorial sets and combine them together.
-For example, you may want to separate the set of `ITodo` cases from the set of	`IUser` cases.
+NCase has a very powerful combinatorial engine.
+You can define multiple combinatorial sets and, the best, you can combine them together!

-First you define two sets for `ITodo` and `IUser` as following:
+For example, you may want to split the previous arrange into two subsets.

+You first define the set of cases related to the `todo` contributor:

 <!--# NCaseCombiningSets_TODO_SET -->
 ```C#